SSWConsulting/SSW.Rules.Content/rules/the-9-important-parts-of-azure/rule.md

 ---
-seoDescription: "Azure services you should be using: App Services, DevOps Project, Azure Cosmos DB, Azure AD, API Management, Logic Apps, Cognitive Services, Bots, and Containers."
+seoDescription: Azure services you should be using: App Services, DevOps Project, Azure Cosmos DB, Azure AD, API Management, Logic Apps, Cognitive Services, Bots, and Containers.
 type: rule
 archivedreason:
 title: Do you know the 9 important parts of Azure?